-A few traditional Christmas songs invoke this trope: "Let It Snow" and "Walkin' in a Winter Wonderland," for example.
+A few traditional Christmas songs: "Let It Snow" and "Walkin' in a Winter Wonderland".

 The lyrics of Nightwish's song "Come Cover Me" are full of this trope.

-"The Snowfoot Waltz" by The Divers, a band made of professors from my college, is a lovely example.
+"The Snowfoot Waltz" by The Divers, a band made of professors, is a lovely example.
 The chorus: